OpenWork-NZ/mdwg/docs/_defs/Purpose.md

 ## Also Consider

 - **[Abstract](./Abstract)** provides a somewhat more lengthy verbal summary description of the resource.
 Some overlap of usage with `purpose` may exist.
-The MDWG should provide some guidance as to what belongs in `abstract` and what belongs in `purpose`
+The MDWG should provide some guidance as to what belongs in `abstract` and what belongs in `purpose`.
-- **MD_DataIdentification.supplimentalInformation -** provides a description of the resource in the producer's processing environment, including items such as the software, the computer operating system, file name, and the dataset size.
+- **MD_DataIdentification.supplementalInformation -** provides a description of the resource in the producer's processing environment, including items such as the software, the computer operating system, file name, and the dataset size.
-- **[Resource Lineage](./ResourceLineage)** may contain information related to purpose.
+- **[Resource Lineage](./ResourceLineage) -** may contain information related to purpose.

 ## Outstanding Issues

 > **DCAT**
 The description may include but is not limited to: an abstract, a table of contents, a graphical representation, or a free-text account of the resource.

-> **element - Purpose vs abstract**
+> **element - purpose vs abstract**
 Some guidance needs to be developed to guide users as to what belongs in `abstract` and what belongs in `purpose`.

 ## Crosswalk considerations